Are you concerned about how much time in jail you might have to serve?

-If you are being accused of a felony or misdemeanor, you may be wondering, “How much time will I get” in jail?
+If you are accused of a felony or misdemeanor, you may be wondering, “How much time will I get” in jail?
 The most important thing to know is that you may not have to do any time in jail or prison.
-The most time a judge can give for a misdemeanor is up to one year in jail.
-A felony is punishable by a sentence in prison of more than one year.

 Jail Time for Misdemeanor and Felony Offenses

-Convictions for felony and misdemeanor offenses can result in jail or prison time; however, many defendants do not actually have to serve any time at all.
-Judges have broad discretion and will consider a sentencing without incarceration in response to a persuasive argument by an experienced defense attorney.
+Convictions for felony and misdemeanor offenses can result in jail or prison time; however, many defendants do not have to serve any time.
+The most time a judge can give for a misdemeanor is up to one year in jail.
+A felony is punishable by a sentence of imprisonment for more than one year.
+Judges have broad discretion and will consider a sentence without incarceration in response to a persuasive argument by an experienced defense attorney.
 In the most serious offenses, where a defendant is looking at many years in prison, a great lawyer can often get the judge to reduce the sentence by several years with a convincing, credible, and thorough argument at sentencing.

 Possible Sentences on Common Offenses